What Is My Net Worth? 5 Ways to Grow Your Financial Value

 If the number you’re left with is $1.00 or more, congratulations — you have a positive net worth.
 If the number you see is preceded by a minus sign, this means you have a negative net worth.

 So what happens if you’ve got a negative net worth?
-Will you be admonished publicly by the panel from Shark Tank?
+Will Elon Musk, Bill Gates, and Jeff Bezos form a coalition and publicly shame you?
 Not even close!

 Here’s the deal — your net worth does not define who you are as a person.
 The important thing to remember is that this figure is almost always in flux, which is especially true for people who’ve taken on considerable student debt for a stellar education or who mismanaged their credit at first through financial inexperience.